connorjan/connorjan.github.io/about/index.md

 - <a href="https://github.com/connorjan" target="_blank">GitHub</a>

 ###Educational Things
-The following are some of my favorite podcasts and blogs which are fun to listen to / watch, but they are also very informative:
+The following are some of my favorite podcasts and blogs which are fun to listen to and watch, but they are also very informative:

 - <a href="http://www.hellointernet.fm" target="_blank">Hello Internet</a>
 - <a href="http://www.youtube.com/CGPGrey" target="_blank">C.G.P.
 Grey</a>